signalfx/signalfx-agent/README.md

 for each metric sent that associate each datapoint with the managing orchestration system identifiers.

+## Dependencies

+Go dependencies are specified in `glide.yaml`.
+Of note the version of docker/libkv is currently a forked version from https://github.com/cohodata/libkv that has a ZooKeeper fix for watch events.

+Run `glide install` to pull down dependencies.

 ## Build Image From Source

 Run `make image`

 ## Run Agent Container